danday74/pearls/README.md

 # [nmap](nmap.md)

-This linux command outputs SSL cipher strengths and warnings
+This linux command outputs SSL cipher strengths and warnings when executed against a running web server.